Chogo of Baekje

-Chogo of Baekje (died 214, r.
+Chogo (died 214, r.
 166–214) was the fifth king of Baekje, one of the Three Kingdoms of Korea.

 Background

-According to the history compilation Samguk Sagi, he was the son of the previous king Gaeru.
+According to the history compilation Samguk sagi, he was the son of the previous king Gaeru.
 He became king upon Gaeru's death in 166 which was the 39th year of his reign.

 Relations between Baekje and the rival kingdom Silla became hostile after Gaeru had given refuge to a Sillan traitor Gilseon in 165, shortly before Chogo inherited the throne.

 Reign

 Chogo began attacking Silla in 167, and captured two castles, but the Sillans drove him and his army off.

 Chogo ran another campaign (188–190) against Silla, and captured several castles (Castles Mosan, Guyang, Wonsanhyang, and Yogeo).
 In 204, he destroyed Yocha.
 He also built new castles, including Castle Jeokhyeon and Sado, in captured territory, and settled people there in 210.
 The battles occurred around the Sobaek Mountains.

 In 214, he waged war against the Mohe.
 He led 1.000 soldiers to capture Castle Seokmun of Mohe, but the Mohe counter-attacked in the Sulcheon region of Baekje.
 In July 214 Silla also invaded Baekje, and captured Castle Sahyeon.